 - Food is often served in large trays to share, it is common to wait for all the dishes to arrive before beginning the meal

 Food and eating are central to family and community life in the Philippines.
 One common greeting, Kumain ka na?
 Means “Have you eaten?”, and illustrates the importance of providing nourishment in Filipino culture.
+More information about the food and drink guide for the Philippines, on the link.

 Faith and Religious Belief in the Philippines